Skip to main content

 Workspace access is not dynamic.
-When you invite someone, they get access to the projects and tasks that exist at that moment.
-Any project or task created after the invitation is not automatically shared with them and requires a separate invitation at the project or task level.
+When you invite someone, they get access to existing projects and tasks only if the Grant access checkbox is ticked.
+Any project or task created after the invitation is not automatically shared and requires a separate invitation at the project or task level.

 Steps